threescales/essays/README.md

 ### watch result

-Open `http://localhost:3000` in your browser
+Open `http://localhost:3000` in your browser.